 Objective: To determine that the applicant is knowledgeable of airspace operational requirements.

-5. The Notices to Airmen (NOTAMs) system including how to obtain an established NOTAM
+UA.II.B.K5 - The NOTAM system, including how to obtain an established NOTAM through Flight Service

 Objective: To determine that the applicant is knowledgeable in sources of weather information.

 UA.III.A.K1 - Internet weather briefing and sources of weather available for flight planning purposes

 UA.III.A.K3 - Terminal aerodrome forecasts (TAF)